matiaspakua/tech.notes.io/README.md

 14. Git.
 Keep the repository clear with semantic versioning, changelog and readme.
 15. Testing.
 Drafting a testing strategy.
 16. XTREM TDD.
 A knowledge base for software engineer
+17. Traceability.
+Going backward and forward to better understand
+18. Waterfall.
+Those concepts that were there always, by Royce.